qiuxintao101/cobra/docs/detail.rst

 *Snakemake* was used to implement *CoBRA*.
 For documentation detailing *Snakemake*, see Section :ref:`workingWithPipeline`.
 As illustrated in the DAG above, *CoBRA* consists of the following rules:

-- ``merge_bed``: Using the bedops to get the union set of peaks that is exist in sample sets
+- ``merge_bed``: Using the bedops package to get the union set of peaks of all samples
-- ``bed_enhancer_promoter``:  Filter the union peaks with ±1kb of TSS to get enhancer and promoter sites
+- ``bed_enhancer_promoter``:  Filter the union set of peaks within ±1kb of TSS to get enhancer and promoter sites
-- ``bedtools_intersect``: Count all reads for peak regions across all bam files
+- ``bedtools_intersect``: Count reads in peak regions for all bam files
-- ``pca_plot``: R script that plot all samples in a two dimensional space with PC1 and PC2
+- ``pca_plot``: R script that plots all samples in a two dimensional space including PC1 and PC2
-- ``heatmapSS_plot``: R script that calculate pair-wise sample-sample correlation and plot all samples with hierarchical clustering
+- ``heatmapSS_plot``: R script that calculates pair-wise sample-sample correlation and plots all samples with hierarchical clustering
 - ``heatmapSF_plot``: R script that performs k-means/hierarchical clustering for the most variable peaks
-- ``limma_and_deseq``: R script that performs a differential accessibility analysis for the peak regions based on deseq and limma
+- ``limma_and_deseq``: R script that performs a differential peak analysis using deseq and limma
-- ``deseq_motif``: HOMER to performs the know as well as de novo motif enrichment analysis with GC content mathced back ground
+- ``deseq_motif``: HOMER performs the known as well as de novo motif enrichment analysis with GC content mathced back ground
-- ``GSEA``: GESA analysis on the preranked peak lists, gene are assigned to the nearist peaks
+- ``GSEA``: GESA analysis on the preranked peak lists.
+Peaks are assigned to the nearest Gene.
-- ``cistrome_tookit``: Calcuate the giggle socre compare the differential peaks to the existing TF ChIP-seq data avaiable on Cistrome DB
+- ``cistrome_tookit``: Calcuate the giggle score to compare the differential peaks to the existing TF ChIP-seq data avaiable on Cistrome DB